bajamircea/bajamircea.github.io/_posts/2016-03-26-specialop-lifetime-examples.markdown

 Which leaves us with what happens if the `thread_pool` constructor fails in the body, e.g. if it creates a few threads, but if fails for one.
 Then that will throw, but the compiler will destroy the list.
-This will destroy it's elements, stopping the threads that were created before failing.  will destroy it's elements
+This will destroy its elements, stopping the threads that were created before failing.

 ## Buffer